• Skip to primary navigation

 Searing your meat then slow cooking it, is the secret to tender beef stew!

 This recipe is designed with busy families in mind.
 These days, some parents are lucky enough to work from home.
 If that's the case and you prefer to make this stew on the stovetop, or this is a more of a weekend meal for you... whatever the case, you do not have to make this in a crockpot.
-You can follow the same directions to simmer this stew to perfect, right on your stovetop.
+You can follow the same directions to simmer this stew to perfection, right on your stovetop.

-When I make soups and stews, I like to use a dutch oven.
+When I make soups and stews, I like to use a Dutch oven.
 You can use any large pot though.
 Just make sure it has a lid.

-What I like about using a dutch oven is can you can sauté and simmer all in one pot.
+What I like about using a Dutch oven is can you can sauté and simmer all in one pot.
 Less clean up.

-Here's the dutch oven I have and use frequently and would be large enough to accommodate this stew: 6-Quart Lodge Dutch Oven
+Here's the Dutch oven I have and use frequently and would be large enough to accommodate this stew: 6-Quart Lodge Dutch Oven

-I use the stovetop method of cooking when I'm going to home and able to keep an eye on things.
+I use the stovetop method of cooking when I'm going to be home and able to keep an eye on things.

 Go with whatever method works best for your style of cooking or your plans for the day.
 Just make sure you sauté first for the best flavor.